2026 AGENDA

 1 p.m.
 End of field day.
 Thank you for coming.
 Have a good trip home!

-Tour 1: On-Site Demonstration of New Technology/Herbicides for Weed Control in Soybean
+2026 TOUR 1: On-Site Demonstration of New Technology/Herbicides for Weed Control in Soybean and Sorghum

-- Comparison of Herbicide Programs for Weed Control in Soybean: Unbiased comparison of several herbicide programs of different companies for weed control in Roundup Ready 2 Xtend and Liberty Link soybean.
-New herbicides and multiple herbicide-resistant soybean cultivars will be discussed.
+- Comparison of Herbicide Programs for Weed Control in Soybean: Unbiased comparison of herbicide programs of different companies for weed control in Roundup Ready 2 Xtend and Enlist soybean.
+New herbicides and multiple herbicide-resistant soybean will be discussed for the management of herbicide-resistant weeds.

-Tour 2: On-Site Demonstration of Herbicides for Weed Control in Corn
+2026 TOUR 2: On-Site Demonstration of New Technology/Herbicides for Weed Control in Corn

-- Comparison of Herbicide Programs for Weed Control in Corn: Unbiased comparison of several herbicide programs by different companies for weed control in glyphosate plus glufosinate-resistant corn.
+- Comparison of Herbicide Programs for Weed Control in Corn: Unbiased comparison of herbicide programs by different companies for weed control in Roundup Ready/LibertyLink corn.
 New herbicides in corn will be discussed.

 Support Staff